sourcegraph/handbook/content/departments/security/tooling/index.md

 We use Terraform Cloud to manage the deployment of cloud infrastructure across Sourcegraph.
 You can find more information on using the platform [here](./terraform-cloud.md).

+Notifications for changes to Terraform in folders of interest to the Security team go to #security-terraform.
+The configuration of notification settings can be found in `infrastructure/terraform-cloud`.

 ## SAST scanning

 We use a combination of tools within the team to cover a number of different types